justinlietz93/pAI_Lang/README.md

 <hr>

-This is what xAI provided after being given the language rules and syntax, as well as the systematic steps through the translation pipeline in one prompt.
+This is what xAI provided after being given the entire prompt above, with rules and syntax, as well as the systematic steps through the translation pipeline in one prompt.

 ```ps1